eda-ricercatore/gulyas-scripts/notes/python.md

 			functions further down on the current call-stack"
 			\cite[Chapter 6, section on "Scoping Rules," pp. 97]{Beazley2009}.
 + closures
+	- Since "functions are first-class objects in *Python*," the following (operations) are permissible \cite[Chapter 6, section on "Scoping Rules," pp. 98]{Beazley2009}:
+		* pass a function as an argument to another function
+		* place a function in a data structure
+		* return "a function (as a result)"
 + decorators
 + generators
 + coroutines